Hellen Asamo: Political career

 From 2013 to date, Asamo has worked as the vice chairperson Equal Opportunities Committee at the Parliament of Uganda.
 She served as the member of Parliament at the Parliament of Uganda from 2011 to 2021 in the ninth and tenth Parliaments of Uganda.

-At the Parliament of Uganda, she served on additional role as the vice chairperson on the Committee on Equal Opportunities, and as a member of the Committee on Gender Labour and Social Development and Appointments Committee.
+At the Parliament of Uganda, she served an additional role as the vice chairperson on the Committee on Equal Opportunities, and as a member of the Committee on Gender Labour and Social Development and Appointments Committee.

 She tabled a resolution of the NRM Parliamentary Caucus to have President Museveni as an unopposed flagbearer for the party in 2021 elections.
-Hellen cited that her main reason for endorsing Museveni as a sole candidature was to consolidate his achievements on peace and stability by moving the country towards prosperity, industrialization, and stabilization of the economy.
+Asamo cited that her main reason for endorsing Museveni as a sole candidature was to consolidate his achievements on peace and stability by moving the country towards prosperity, industrialization, and stabilization of the economy.

 She is also the member of Uganda Women Parliamentary Association of the 10th Parliament of Uganda.

 Personal life

 She was born in Soroti District.
-Hellen is married.
+Asamo is married.
 She has special interest in facilitating, helping the needy, counselling and attending community activities.